VirtualPlanetaryLaboratory/vplanet/examples/CassiniStates/README.rst

 star damp the rotation rate, obliquity, semi-major axis, and orbital eccentricity.
 Tides tend to damp the rotational axis so that it is perpendicular to the orbital plane, but perturbations from other planets drive the obliquity to higher values.
-Over time, the systems settles in a damped-drived state in which the obliquity is non-zero, but also not oscillating.
+Over time, the systems settles into a damped-drived state in which the obliquity is non-zero, but also not oscillating.
 This example is modeled after `Winn & Holman (2005) <https://ui.adsabs.harvard.edu/abs/2005ApJ...628L.159W/abstract>`_, see their Fig. 2.

 To run this example